 • Sauna: 1000

-Takaban Yu ぽかぽかランド鷹番の湯
+2. Takaban Yu (ぽかぽかランド鷹番の湯)

 Takaban Yu advertises their spring water with cyanuric acid that can speed up your metabolism and give your skin a glow.
-There are two types of saunas here: high-heat dry sauna, and salt sauna.
-They also have a beautiful outdoor sauna where you can enjoy the peace and quiet.
+There are two types of saunas here: a high-heat dry sauna, and a salt sauna.
+They also have a beautiful outdoor sauna where you can enjoy peace and quiet.
 On top of that, there are many different types of jacuzzis and baths here for you to experience.

 Details